 [END FIGURE 1.26 HERE]

-In addition to the comprehensive SSP scenario set and the RCPs, multiple idealized scenarios and time-slice experiments using climate models are assessed in this report.
+In addition to the comprehensive SSP scenario set and the RCPs, multiple idealized scenarios and time-slice experiments using climate models are assessed in this Report.
 Idealized scenarios refer to experiments where, for example, CO2 concentrations are increased by 1% per year, or instantly quadrupled.
-Such idealized experiments have been extensively used in previous model intercomparison projects and constitute the core ‘DECK’ set of model experiments of CMIP6 (see Section 1.5.4).
-They are, for example, used to diagnose the patterns of climate feedbacks across the suite of models assessed in this report (Chapter 7).
+Such idealized experiments have been extensively used in previous model intercomparison projects and constitute the core ‘DECK’ set of model experiments of CMIP6 (Section 1.5.4).
+They are, for example, used to diagnose the patterns of climate feedbacks across the suite of models assessed in this Report (Chapter 7).

-In the following, we further introduce the SSP scenarios and how they relate to the Shared Socioeconomic Pathways framework (Section 1.6.1.1), describe the scenario generation process (Section 1.6.1.2), and provide a historical review of scenarios used in IPCC assessment reports (Section 1.6.1.3), before briefly discussing questions of scenario likelihood, scenario uncertainty and the use of scenario storylines (Section 1.6.1.4).
+In the following section, we further introduce the SSP scenarios and how they relate to the Shared Socio-economic Pathways framework (Section 1.6.1.1); describe the scenario generation process (Section 1.6.1.2); and provide a historical review of scenarios used in IPCC assessment reports (Section 1.6.1.3); before briefly discussing questions of scenario likelihood, scenario uncertainty and the use of scenario storylines (Section 1.6.1.4).

 Shared Socio-economic Pathways

-The Shared Socioeconomic Pathways SSP1 to SSP5 describe a range of plausible trends in the evolution of society over the 21st century.
+The Shared Socio-economic Pathways SSP1 to SSP5 describe a range of plausible trends in the evolution of society over the 21st century.
 They were developed in order to connect a wide range of research communities (Nakicenovic et al., 2014) and consist of two main elements: a set of qualitative, narrative storylines describing societal futures (O’Neill et al., 2017a) and a set of quantified measures of development at aggregated and/or spatially resolved scales.
 Each pathway is an internally consistent, plausible and integrated description of a socio-economic future, but these socio-economic futures do not account for the effects of climate change, and no new climate policies are assumed.
 The SSPs’ quantitative projections of socio-economic drivers include population, gross domestic product (GDP) and urbanization (Dellink et al., 2017; Jiang and O’Neill, 2017; Samir and Lutz, 2017).
 By design, the SSPs differ in terms of the socio-economic challenges they present for climate change mitigation and adaptation (Rothman et al., 2014; Schweizer and O’Neill, 2014) and the evolution of these drivers within each SSP reflects this design.
-Broadly, the five SSPs represent ‘sustainability’ (SSP1), a ‘middle of the road’ path (SSP2), ‘regional rivalry’ (SSP3), ‘inequality’ (SSP4), and ‘fossil fuel intensive’ development (SSP5) (Cross-Chapter Box 1.4, Figure 1) (O’Neill et al., 2017a).
-More specific information on the SSP framework and the assumptions underlying the SSPs will be provided in the IPCC WGIII report (WGIII, Chapter 3; see also Box SPM.1 in SRCCL (IPCC, 2019d)).
+Broadly, the five SSPs represent ‘sustainability’ (SSP1), a ‘middle-of-the-road’ path (SSP2), ‘regional rivalry’ (SSP3), ‘inequality’ (SSP4), and ‘fossil fuel-intensive’ development (SSP5; Cross-Chapter Box 1.4, Figure 1; O’Neill et al., 2017a).
+More specific information on the SSP framework and the assumptions underlying the SSPs will be provided in the IPCC WGIII report (WGIII Chapter 3; see also Box SPM.1 in SRCCL (IPCC, 2019d)).